CubeEngine/mc-man/README.rst

     *The Minecraft server jar and plugin manager, downloader and updater*

 mc-man is a terminal program for managing server jars and plugins for Minecraft servers.
-It is created with simplicity in mind, and aims to be the difinitive tool to use for server maintaince, for example when updating a server. mc-man can download and update spigot, craftbukkit, mcpc+, bungeecord and the mojang server.
+It is created with simplicity in mind, and aims to be the definitive tool to use for server maintenance, for example when updating a server. mc-man can download and update Spigot, CraftBukkit, MCPC+, BungeeCord and the Mojang server.
 It can also download and update plugins, with regards to dependencies.
 With *one* command you can update *all* your plugins.
 There is also features to export and import servers.
 They work by saving references to all plugins and server jars in a json-file, which can later be used to recreate the server.

-Features
+1.1 - Features
 --------

 * Update all plugins with one command